Heri Martínez de Dios

-Heri Martínez de Dios is an educator, civic leader, visual communicator, executive producer, entrepreneur, strategist, author of several publications in Puerto Rico, Vice-President and Dean of Technology and Marketing at Atlantic University College (AUC) – a university specializing in sciences and digital arts in Puerto Rico and the Caribbean-, and CEO & Founder at Gladius LLC.
+Heri Martínez de Dios is the vice president and dean of Technology and Marketing at Atlantic University College (AUC).
+He is also the founder of Gladius LLC and is currently serving as its CEO.

 Early years

-Heri Martínez de Dios was born in Camagüey, Cuba and arrived in Puerto Rico, his second home, at the age of three.
-He was interested in the arts from a young age, following steadily in the footsteps of his mother, Dr Teresa de Dios Unanue, co-founder and President of Atlantic University College.
-His father is the professor and accountant Heriberto Martinez Abreu.
-Martínez de Dios pursued higher studies at the Colegio Marista in Guaynabo, Puerto Rico.
-In 1987 he completed a bachelor's degree in Business Administration, and earned six credits for an advanced graduate course in Public Relations.
-In 1993 he obtained his MBA at the University of Phoenix in Arizona, and in 2002 he graduated as a Master of Graphic Arts with a major in Digital Graphic Design from Atlantic University College in Guaynabo, Puerto Rico.
-Finally, in 2005 he successfully completed three (3) years of studies leading to a PhD in Educational Technology at Capella University in Minneapolis, USA.
+Heri Martínez de Dios was born in Camagüey, Cuba, and moved to Puerto Rico at the age of three.
+His mother is Dr Teresa de Dios Unanue, co-founder and President of Atlantic University College.
+His father, is the professor and accountant at Heriberto Martinez Abreu.

+He attended Colegio Marista in Guaynabo.
+In 1987, he earned a bachelor's degree in Business Administration from an institution where he also completed six credits toward an advanced graduate course in Public Relations.
+He later obtained an MBA from the University of Phoenix in 1993 and a Master of Graphic Arts with a concentration in Digital Graphic Design from Atlantic University College in 2002.
+In 2005, he completed a PhD in Educational Technology at Capella University.

-Professional career
+Career

-For more than 28 years, Martínez de Dios has practiced Higher Education and Technological Innovation.
-His excellence in his work within the faculty has afforded him prestigious positions such as his promotion in 2007 to Executive Vice-President and Dean of Technology and Marketing at AUC.
-Also, in January 2014, he founded his own company called Gladius LLC.; a studio that produces Digital Animation, Film, Video Games and Post-production.
-Among the important films produced by the company Gladius, is its first short film titled Phoebe & Luna.
-Also, in 2015 he produced the television commercial for Atlantic University College, titled "El Gladiador en ti - 2015".
+Martínez de Dios has worked at Gladius Studios for over 28 years.
+In 2007, he becameexecutive vice-president and dean of Technology and Marketing at Atlantic University College (AUC).
+In January 2014 he founded Gladius LLC., a studio producing digital animation, films, video games, and offering post-production services.
+The company's first short film was Phoebe & Luna.
+In 2015 he produced the television commercial for AUC, "El Gladiador en ti – 2015."